sc137/canvas_scripts/README.md

 Markdown is fast.
 Canvas LMS is slow.
 I have wasted hours of time on one class navigating to pages, clicking edit, clicking html, saving, publishing, etc.

 With this project I write my content as I desire.
 I include images that are web hosted (e.g. amazon s3, b2, 3cmediasolutions, etc.) and use embed codes for videos.
+Another great embeddable resource is any kind of google doc or form.

 When I update content I can use any text editor to make the updates and then run a script to update that page on canvas.